Information security: Identification

 Identification is an assertion of who someone is or what something is.
 If a person makes the statement "Hello, my name is John Doe" they are making a claim of who they are.
 However, their claim may or may not be true.
 Before John Doe can be granted access to protected information it will be necessary to verify that the person claiming to be John Doe really is John Doe.
 Typically the claim is in the form of a username.
-By entering that username you are claiming "I am the person the username belongs to".
+By entering that username, John Doe is claiming that they are the person to whom the username belongs.

 Authentication

 Authentication is the act of verifying a claim of identity.
 When John Doe goes into a bank to make a withdrawal, he tells the bank teller he is John Doe, a claim of identity.
 The bank teller asks to see a photo ID, so he hands the teller his driver's license.
 The bank teller checks the license to make sure it has John Doe printed on it and compares the photograph on the license against the person claiming to be John Doe.
 If the photo and name match the person, then the teller has authenticated that John Doe is who he claimed to be.
-Similarly, by entering the correct password, the user is providing evidence that he/she is the person the username belongs to.
+Similarly, by entering the correct password, the user is providing evidence that they are the person the username belongs to.

 There are three different types of information that can be used for authentication: